 Sporting clays is an exciting clay target game designed to simulate field shooting.

-On our four Sporting Clays courses, shooters are presented with a wide variety of targets that duplicate the flight path of gamebirds, such as flushing, crossing, incoming and other angling shots.
+On our three Sporting Clays courses, shooters are presented with a wide variety of targets that duplicate the flight path of gamebirds, such as flushing, crossing, incoming and other angling shots.

 Sporting clays differs from trap and skeet, and is believed to be more difficult.